smartrics/RAG-with-Nyx/simple-rag/BLOG.md

 We’ll focus on three key aspects:

 - Outer and Inner Loops: Structuring the chatbot for dynamic queries and iterative analysis.
-- Nyx Data Retrieval: Using inferred metadata to fetch files relevant to the user’s query.
+- Nyx Data Retrieval: Using inferred metadata to fetch datalinks relevant to the user’s query.
-- LLM Integration: Leveraging OpenAI models to answer specific questions or summarize data.
+- LLM Integration: Leveraging OpenAI models to answer specific questions or summarise data.

 ## Overview of the Chatbot

 The chatbot:
-- Accepts a user query and determines the Genre and Categories of files needed.
+- Accepts a user query and determines the Genre and Categories of datalinks needed.
-- Fetches the relevant files from Nyx based on the inferred metadata.
+- Fetches the relevant datalinks from Nyx based on the inferred metadata.
-- Analyzes the retrieved files using an LLM to answer the query.
+- Analyses the retrieved datalinks using an LLM to answer the query.
 - Enters an inner loop where users can ask additional questions about the data.

 This setup ensures an interactive experience, allowing the chatbot to provide contextual answers iteratively.